xx299x/DrissionPagePlus/README.en.md

 # Find according to text content
-page.ele('search text')  # find the element containing the incoming text page.eles('text:search text')  # If the text starts with @, tag:, css:, xpath:, text:, add text: in front to avoid conflicts page.eles('text=search text')  # The text is equal to the element of search_text
+page.ele('search text')  # find the element containing the incoming text page.eles('text:search text')  # If the text starts with @, tag:, css:, xpath:, text:, you should add text: in front to avoid conflicts page.eles('text=search text')  # The text is equal to the element of search_text

 # Find according to xpath or css selector